dennmart/wanikani-gem/README.md

 ## API Version 1

 Support for Wanikani API version 1 has been removed in Version 3.0 of this gem.
-The API is at the end of its lifecycle and will be shutdown by September 2020.
-Keep using Version 2.0 of this gem, if you need support for the old API.
+The API has been shut down in September 2020 and is no longer accessible.

 ## Contributing